AlexanderRubinstein/USISegmentation/README.md

 because of a good balance between its penetration of and interaction with the body [[3]](#references).
 But the exact physical model of wave propagation through the insides of a person is still unknown.
-The main idea we are planning to implement is to utilize UNet-like model com- bined with Recurrent Neural Networks (RNN) [[4]](#references) in order to account for infor- mation from neighbor slices.
+The main idea we are planning to implement is to utilize UNet-like model combined with Recurrent Neural Networks (RNN) [[4]](#references) in order to account for information from neighbor slices.
 There are various approaches to the construction of such models [[5, 6]](#references).

 ## Data